Did you know that Saint Brigid of Ireland is highly regarded and revered in Portugal?

 An inscription on the outside wall of St John’s church, dated January 1283, tells us that the head of St Brigid rests in the chapel and that the knights are buried there.
 Here is the translation..

 "Here in these three tombs lie interred the three Irish Knights (or gentlemen) who brought the head of the Blessed Saint Bridget, virgin, a native of Ireland, whose relic is in this chapel, for remembrance of which the officials of the board (or confraternity) of the saint, out of their own funds, caused this to be made A.D.
 1283."

 Today, many Irish pilgrims to Our Lady’s Shrine in Fatima include a visit to venerate St Brigid at St John’s Church in Lumiar, Lisbon on their way home to Ireland.

-A Piece of Saint Brigid's Relic Returned to Dublin from Portugal:
+Saint Brigid's Relic Returned to Dublin from Portugal

 In 1929 a small portion of St. Brigid’s skull was given back to the people of Ireland by the Cardinal of Lisbon and placed in St Brigid’s Church in Killester, Dublin with the approval of the Archbishop of Dublin and the solemn ceremony of translation occurred on Sunday 27th November 1929.

 This is the church where my parents were married and I only recently learned that a relic from our beloved saint rests there.